mogitdb/ytdl/README.md

 ## Features

 - Simple and easy-to-use GUI
-- Downloads videos directly to the user's desktop in an `mp3/dl` folder
+- Downloads videos directly to the user's C: drive in a `dl` folder
 - Status updates provided through the GUI

 ## How to Use